-There's been all kinds of speculation in recent years about the name of Badillo Street in Covina and why it differs from the family's traditional Spanish name, Badilla.
+There's been all kinds of speculation in recent years about the name of Badillo Street in Covina and why it differs from the pioneer family's hereditary Spanish name, Badilla.

 Santa Barbara Daily Press, February 7, 1877.

-So then I thought, since I'm already on the newspaper archive website, I decided to take pen in hand and manually tally the number of times each spelling was used, and in which contexts they appeared.
+With that revelation, I then thought about examining the idea of name familiarity, so I did more specific searches on the newspaper archive website to manually tally the number of times the two surname spellings were used, and in which contexts they appeared.

-When a mention concerned legalities–like a land purchase or sale, lawsuit, or deliquent taxes–their name was almost always given as Badilla.
-But when a newspaper wrote specifically about the family's agricultural enterprises, the -o spelling occurred in print 10x more often than -a.
-To me, that strongly suggests intent on the part of the brothers to use the name Badillo, at least in business and when it appeared in articles about their crops.
+When a mention concerned legalities–like a land purchase or sale, lawsuit, or other matters of official record–their name was almost always given as Badilla.
+However, when a newspaper wrote specifically about the family's agricultural enterprises, the –o spelling occurred in print 15x more often than –a, and all 22 of the mentions related to coffee-growing used the name Badillo.2

-In summary, Badilla was indeed their true family name, but Badillo was the name they used in the ag business, and the one they were best known by.
-Admittedly this is still speculation, but at least it's an explanation that has actual verifiable numbers backing it up.
+In summary, Badilla was indeed the family's true and legal name, but my conclusion based on this analysis is that Badillo was the trade name they used in the ag business–specifically with regard to their coffee enterprise–and as a result of statewide publicity, the latter became the name they were best known by.
+Admittedly this is still speculative, but at least it's a simple explanation that accounts for all the known facts and has actual numbers backing it up.

 San Francisco Examiner, July 10, 1913.